georgehara/Arca/README.md

 ## PERFORMANCE CONSIDERATIONS

-ARCA has to load all the assemblies (referenced by an application) and has to use reflection to scan all the classes at application startup, but this is done only once, no matter how many extensions are used.
+ARCA has to load all the assemblies (referenced by an application) and has to use reflection to scan all the classes, at application startup, but this is done only once, no matter how many extensions are used.
 This means that the more extensions are used to perform all sorts of automated operations, the more effective ARCA becomes.

-If manual registration and configuration were used instead of ARCA, the application startup would have to load (almost) the same number of assemblies in order to perform assembly-local operations, so there is little performance advantage in doing manual registration and configuration.
+The number of assemblies involved and their loading time is not relevant because the assemblies also have to be loaded during manual registration and configuration, instead of using ARCA, in order to perform assembly-local operations.
+So, from this point of view there is virtually no performance advantage in doing manual registration and configuration.
+This means that the assembly loading time can be ignored during a performance comparison between manual and automatic registration and configuration.

+To improve performance:
+* Do not pass a logger to the manager options.
+* Group all the classes to process in as few assemblies as possible, because assembly loading takes most time, whether the registration and configuration is manual or automatic.
-ARCA allows you to specify a prefix that each assembly must have in order to be loaded and scanned.
+* Use specific assembly name prefixes in order to reduce the number of assemblies that have be loaded and scanned.

-To improve performance, derive the classes (to register and configure) from the `IProcessable` interface.
+* Derive the classes to register and configure from the `IProcessable` interface.
 This works because checking if a class implements an interface is much faster (50 times) than calling `Type.GetCustomAttributes` for each class.
-By default, the manager ignores this interface.
+By default, the manager ignores this interface because its effect is small in the entire context, in the vast majority of cases.

-To further improve performance:
-* Do not pass a logger to the manager options.
-* Group all classes to process in a single assembly, or as few assemblies as possible, because assembly loading takes most time from the processing.
-This will have the most significant effect on performance.

-Unless you need to register and configure an absolutely enormous number of classes, the performance is fine without the `IProcessable` interface.
 An approximate performance can be viewed by executing the (release build of the) tests from the `ProcessingPerformanceTests` class.
-The number of assemblies involved and their loading time is not relevant in these tests because the assemblies are already loaded in the process.
-Some assembly loading is cached by .Net, but it's a small time, so it can be ignored here by repeating the tests.
-However, .Net caches some other things, so each test must be run separately.
-Since most of the time spent in the registration and configuration of the processable classes has to also be spent during manual registration and configuration, we can ignore it (by commenting some code).
+If you want to see the execution times without any caching from .Net, rebuild the solution before running each test separately.
+Since the time spent in the extensions to register and configure the processable classes has to also be spent during manual registration and configuration, it's ignored by simulating the calls to the extensions.
+This means that the relevant time is the execution time for processing the unprocessable types because the time spent doing this is not spent during manual registration and configuration.

 The tests process about 10'000 types.
-The remaining relevant execution time for the registration and configuration of unprocessable types is about 14 ms (if the `IProcessable` interface is not used, it's 18 ms).
-This means that ARCA can process about 700'000 unprocessable types per second, and this matters because the time spent processing unprocessable types is not spent during manual registration and configuration.
+The relevant execution time is 14 ms if the `IProcessable` interface is used, and 18 ms if it's not used.
+This means that ARCA can process about 700'000 unprocessable types per second.

 ## PACKAGE DESCRIPTIONS